-Our selection process for the On the Same Page featured text begins in January for the following year.
-A selection committee of faculty, staff, and librarians reads widely each spring in search of books or other works that will be a good fit for the program, keeping in mind the following criteria: well written, thought provoking, nearly impossible to put down, able to spark active discussion and engagement by faculty and students from a range of disciplinary standpoints, and written by someone whom our students would benefit from encountering.
-At the end of spring, each selection committee member names three or four titles for the rest of the committee to consider.
-Over the summer, the selection committee members read one another’s picks.
-At the end of summer, the selection committee meets to choose three or four of these titles, which become our shortlist.
-Over the fall term, volunteer undergraduate students read the shortlist and submit their feedback.
-The L&S deans also read the shortlist.
-In December, the L&S deans meet, and, taking into consideration the input from the selection committee and the student reviewers, they choose the text that will be featured in the following year.
+Our process to select the featured work for On the Same Page begins in January for the following year.
+A selection committee of faculty, staff, and librarians reads widely in search of books or other works that will be a good fit for the program.
+At the end of spring, each committee member names two works to the longlist.
+Over the summer, the committee reads and reviews the entire longlist.
+At the end of summer, the committee meets to narrow down the longlist to three works, which become our shortlist.
+Over the fall term, volunteer undergraduate students review the shortlist and submit their feedback.
+The L&S deans also review the shortlist.
+In December, the L&S deans meet, and, taking into consideration the input from the selection committee and the student reviewers, they choose the work that will be featured in the following year.

-The result of this rigorous process in 2020 was The Undocumented Americans by Karla Cornejo Villavicencio, the UC Berkeley On the Same Page selection for 2021.
+The result of this rigorous process in 2021 was Interior Chinatown by Charles Yu, the UC Berkeley On the Same Page selection for 2022.

 Director of Curricular Engagement Initiatives, L&S Division of Undergraduate Studies